mohitg1213/odoo_scripts/README.md

 2) odoo-server

-Using this script, we can start/stop/restart & even check status of ODOO server.
+Using this script, we can start/stop/restart & even check status of any ODOO server.